 Steamed Milk Fish (Bangus) Chinese Style

-The milkfish is a type of salt-water fish that is abundant in the waters of the Pacific and Indian Oceans and tend to live close to the islands, coasts and coral reefs.
+The milkfish, called bangus in Filipino, is a type of salt-water fish that can be found in the waters of the Pacific and Indian Oceans and tend to live close to the islands, coasts and coral reefs.
+This is the reason why milkfish is abundant in Philippine waters.

 It is an important source of food of people from the Pacific islands and Southeast Asia.
-In the Philippines the milkfish has been extensively aquacultured in ponds and fishpens making it available for Filipinos the whole year through and at very affordable prices.
+In the Philippines the milkfish has been extensively cultured in ponds and in fishpens making it available for Filipinos the whole year through and at a very affordable price.

 Milkfish is a rich source of Vitamin B6, selenium, phosphorus and niacin, protein, and Vitamin B12.
 It has a very low sodium content which makes it a healthy food option for those suffering from hypertension and heart disease.